Long-term conditions, disabilities or Specific Learning Difficulties

-If you have a long-term disability or condition, make sure you register with Disability Learning Support so that your needs can be assessed and appropriate arrangements made in plenty of time, including any special arrangements for exams and other assessments.
+If you have a long-term disability or condition, make sure you register with Disability Learning Support so that your needs can be assessed and appropriate arrangements made in plenty of time, including any individual arrangements for exams and other assessments.

 For more information and to register with the team, visit the Disability Learning Support page.